 Top 10 Questions You Must Know About The LPN Exam

 The LPN exam creates a variety of questions for test-takers.
-Before you do NCLEX PN practice questions
+Before you do NCLEX PN study guide practice questions

-and study for your review this list of the 10 most common questions practical nurse candidates have about the LPN test and the PN nursing profession.
+and review this list of the 10 most common questions practical nurse candidates have about the LPN test and the PN nursing profession.

 Go to: The Worst LPN Review And Test Taking Mistakes

 - What does LPN stand for?
 LPN stands for Licensed Practical Nurse.
 The LPN exam is for Practical Nurse Licensure which allows candidates to practice as practical nurse as a practical nurse in hospitals and other medical facilities.

 - What is an LPN?
 The LPN exam is a medical professional that takes care of patients while under the supervision of registered nurses and doctors.
 LPN’s do not have the training or qualifications that are needed to oversee anesthesia or execute surgery.
 As a result, they have to work under RN’s and doctors.
 LPN’s have a wide range of responsibilities that are determined by the needs of doctors, nurses and patients.

 - What does the LPN do?
 An LPN is a good way to start your nursing career.
 The LPN works on essential care of the patients, such as keeping detailed accurate records of patients’ health, checking vital signs like blood pressure and temperature, reporting the condition of patients to doctors and registered nurses and administering basic care and personal hygiene of patients by activities like dressing and bathing them.